 Each student in the class will need student login tickets to sign in to the test session.
 On the day of the computer-based test, the teacher will provide the access code to the students for that day's test session.
 Teachers may print student login tickets as labels.

 To print the student login tickets as labels, complete the following steps:

 1. Select Tests from the TESTS tab.
+The Tests page displays.

-2. Click View for the applicable test.
+2. Select View for the applicable test.

-3. On the View Test page, click Login Tickets.
+3. On the View Test page, select Login Tickets.